List of Amphibia characters: Sprig Plantar

 In season two, Sprig and his family travel with Anne to Newtopia to look for clues regarding the Calamity Box.
 While on the road, Sprig displays natural hunting skills, which he teaches to Anne, as well as perfect vocal mimicry.
 Upon arriving in Newtopia, the group meets Marcy and Sprig becomes highly suspicious of her and protective of Anne due to their past meeting with Sasha.
 However, he ultimately accepts her as a friend.
 Sprig is also revealed to be smart to a certain degree, as he was immediately accepted into Newtopia University despite his age, but later drops out due to the pressure.
 In "Hopping Mall", he tells Anne that he does not remember his mom as he was young, news which brings him and Anne closer together.
 Upon returning to Wartwood, he begins to openly date Ivy Sundew.
-In "True Colors", he and his family accompany Anne back to her home in Los Angeles.
+In "True Colors", he, his family, and Anne fight Andrias, and accompany Anne back to her home in Los Angeles.

 In season three, Sprig and his family join Anne when she is transported back to Los Angeles.
 He becomes particularly obsessed with being considered a Boonchuy as Anne is considered a Plantar.
 He is revealed to be a natural in Sepak takraw.
 He turns 11 in "Sprig's Birthday" and further reveals that his parents gave him his signature hat.
 In "Spider-Sprig", he tries to become a superhero named Frog-Man, but gives up after realizing that he was simply seeking attention.
 Sprig eventually returns to Amphibia with Anne and his family.
 He resumes his relationship with Ivy, much to everyone's annoyance, but when the two of them nearly ruin a mission, they decide to pull it back a bit.
 He also overcomes his prejudice with Grime and begins to take fighting advice from him.
-Sprig becomes instrumental in defeating Andrias after reading him a letter he found that came from Leif, which is enough to drive him to tears.
+Sprig becomes instrumental in defeating Andrias after reading him a letter he found that came from Leif, which is enough to invoke a feeling of regret within the disgraced king - enough to drive him to tears.